ttscoff/na_gem/README.md

     changes, changelog  - Display the changelog
     complete, finish    - Find and mark an action as @done completed, finished - Display completed actions
+    edit                - Edit an existing action
-    edit                - Open a todo file in the default editor find, grep          - Find actions matching a search pattern help                - Shows a list of commands or help for one command init, create        - Create a new todo file in the current directory initconfig          - Initialize the config file using current global options next, show          - Show next actions
+    find, grep          - Find actions matching a search pattern help                - Shows a list of commands or help for one command init, create        - Create a new todo file in the current directory initconfig          - Initialize the config file using current global options next, show          - Show next actions
-    projects            - Show list of projects for a file prompt              - Show or install prompt hooks for the current shell saved               - Execute a saved search
+    open                - Open a todo file in the default editor projects            - Show list of projects for a file prompt              - Show or install prompt hooks for the current shell saved               - Execute a saved search